-- State-listed threatened species are only protected at the individual level, with very little opportunity for enforcement, and habitats for these species are not protected - SGCN which are not federally or state listed, rare communities, and their habitats are not protected from any kind of disturbance or removal through consultation with TPWD's Environmental Review/Habitat Assessment Program - More enforcement is needed to address the sale of prohibited species; - best management practices are only voluntarily implemented and may be very critical in certain areas (near isolated wetlands, riparian areas) - invertebrates, plants and plant communities are especially vulnerable categories - some project types those without a federal funding or permitting nexus, or wind energy development projects, are not required to consult with or seek environmental protection (avoidance, minimization or mitigation/compensation) advice from natural resources agencies; and, - even if consultation, at a minimum, was required, agencies currently have insufficient staff, species and habitat distribution information, and mitigation opportunity locations to deal effectively with that workload.
+- SGCN which are not federally or state listed, rare communities, and their habitats are not protected from any kind of disturbance or removal through consultation with TPWD's Environmental Review/Habitat Assessment Program - Where voluntary conservation and compliance has shown to be ineffective, enforcement is needed to effectively apply the rules, regulations and laws already on the books; - Best Management Practices (BMPs) are usually only voluntarily implemented and may be very critical in certain areas (near isolated wetlands, riparian areas) - Invertebrates, plants and plant communities, and unregulated wild food animals (e.g. turtles, fishes) are especially vulnerable categories - Some project types those without a federal funding or permitting nexus are not required to consult with or seek environmental protection (avoidance, minimization or mitigation/compensation) advice from natural resources agencies; and, - even if consultation, at a minimum, was required, agencies currently have insufficient staff, species and habitat distribution information, and mitigation opportunity locations to deal effectively with that workload and provide field-based services to assist developers.